Selena Gomez: Beliefs

+In June 2017, she expressed discomfort with the term "religion", stating that "It freaks me out".
+Gomez also said "I don't know if it's necessarily that I believe in religion as much as I believe in faith and a relationship with God."
+Gomez, with Justin Bieber, started worshiping at the Pentecostal Hillsong Church in Los Angeles in 2017.
+In 2021, she remarked that she maintained her Christian faith and had read The Purpose Driven Life by Baptist pastor Rick Warren three times.

 Health

-Gomez was diagnosed with lupus sometime between 2012 and early 2014.
-In September 2017, she revealed on Instagram that she had withdrawn from public events during the previous few months because she had received a kidney transplant from actress and friend Francia Raisa.Petti, Stephanie (September 14, 2017).
-"Selena Gomez Reveals She Is Recovering from a Kidney Transplant – and Her Best Friend Was the Donor!"
-People.
-During the transplant, an artery broke and emergency surgery was conducted to build a new artery using a vein from her leg.
+Gomez was diagnosed with a form of lupus erythematosus sometime between 2012 and early 2014.
+In September 2017, she revealed on Instagram that she had withdrawn from public events during the previous few months because she had received a kidney transplant from actress and friend Francia Raisa.
+During the transplant, one of her arteries ruptured, requiring emergency autotransplantation of a femoral vein to replace the artery.

 Gomez has been open about her struggles with both anxiety and depression.
-She began pursuing therapy in her early twenties and also spent time in treatment facilities.
-When she reached 100 million Instagram followers, Gomez said she "sort of freaked out" and has since taken several extended breaks from social media, due in part to negative comments.
+She began psychotherapy in her early twenties and spent time in treatment facilities.
+When she reached 100 million Instagram followers, Gomez said she "sort of freaked out" and has since taken several extended breaks from social media, partly due to negative comments.
 In April 2020, she revealed she has bipolar disorder.

-In October 2022, Gomez canceled an appearance on The Tonight Show with Jimmy Fallon after testing positive for COVID-19.
 In November 2022, she revealed that she had an episode of psychosis in 2018.

+In October 2022, Gomez canceled an appearance on The Tonight Show Starring Jimmy Fallon after testing positive for COVID-19.
+In September 2024, Gomez revealed her inability to have children naturally due to her health issues, and mentioned wanting to explore either surrogacy or adoption in the future.
+In November 2024, she disclosed a prior diagnosis of small intestinal bacterial overgrowth.

 Relationships

-Gomez dated singer Nick Jonas from 2008 to 2009.
+Gomez dated singer Nick Jonas in 2008.
 She appeared in the music video for his band's song "Burnin' Up".
 From December 2010 to March 2018, Gomez was in an on-again, off-again relationship with Canadian singer Justin Bieber.
-In 2015, she began dating Russian-German DJ Zedd shortly after recording their song "I Want You to Know".
-They broke up later that year.
-In January 2017, Gomez began dating Canadian singer-songwriter the Weeknd.
-They moved in together temporarily later on in September, but broke up a month later.
-Gomez regards Taylor Swift as her "only" friend in the industry; they have expressed their admiration for each other numerous times in the media since 2008, and their friendship has been widely covered by news outlets.
+During their breakups, Gomez dated Russian-German disc jockey Zedd and Canadian singer-songwriter the Weeknd.